k14s/design-docs/ytt/001-schemas/README.md

 **Note:**
 - the document at `values.yml:2` implies `@overlay/match by=overlay.all` and `@overlay/match-child-defaults missing_ok=True`
 - `values.yml` has two overlay operations: merge of `system_domain` and merge of `load_balancer`.
 - there are, in fact, two type violations.
-However, `ytt` stops after the first
+However, `ytt` stops after the first overlay operation fails.

 ### Validation Violations